Highlights of Kenya

-This morning visit Hell’s Gate National Park.
+After lunch, head to Hell’s Gate National Park.
 The park is named for its pair of massive red-tinged cliffs that lead into dramatic scenery of steep cliffs, narrow gorges, bubbling geothermal pools and strange twisted rock formations.
 There are a wide range of birds and mammals in the park, including vultures, eagles, baboons, zebra and Thomson’s gazelle.

-You will take a bike ride in the park past troops of playful baboons and herds of zebra.
+Take a bike ride in the park past troops of playful baboons and herds of zebra.
 The ride lasts around 2 hours and you will then be able to continue on foot to explore the gorges.

 Four full days to enjoy the beautiful beaches of the Indian Ocean.
 It is time to take off your shoes and dig your toes in the sand.
 Find a hammock and relax with nothing to disturb you but the lapping of the waves, the swishing of the coconut palms and perhaps the kids.
 Or if you are feeling more active, take a snorkelling excursion or perhaps try a spot of windsurfing or kayaking.